AIV-Autonomous-Intelligent-Vehicles/hunter_ws/README.md

 <p align="center">
   <img src="https://github.com/AIV-Autonomous-Intelligent-Vehicles/hunter_ws/assets/113443261/aea97be9-3727-415e-bfa2-a2239a522dba" alt="Team Image" width="500"/>
 </p>
 Welcome to the official repository of AIV (Autonomous Intelligent Vehicles), the self-driving car club at Sejong University.

 We are a passionate group of students from Sejong University dedicated to the field of autonomous driving.
-Our mission is to explore, learn, and innovate within the realm of self-driving technology.
+Our mission is to explore, learn, and innovate within the realm of self-driving technology.<br><br>
 ## Development Environment

 - Operating System: Ubuntu 20.04
 - ROS Version: ROS 1 Noetic
 - Matlab: 2023a
+<br><br>
 ## Simulation Environment

 We have utilized the **hunter2** model provided by [agilexrobotics](https://github.com/agilexrobotics/ugv_gazebo_sim) as the foundation for our simulation environment.
 To enhance its capabilities, we have integrated the following sensors: